MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/IoT-Development-with-VS-Code.md

 ![git-diff](files/ZB-IoT-Development-with-VS-Code/git-diff.png)

 ## 7. Have fun with VS Code
-Now, we have finished all setup on IoT development in VS Code, enjoy your time!
+Now, we have finished all setup on IoT development with VS Code, enjoy your time!

 ![vs-code](files/ZB-IoT-Development-with-VS-Code/vs-code.png)